mawyss/scion/doc/protocols/scion-header.rst

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 EPIC Version (EV):
-   - EV = 0: Standard SCION with EPIC L1 only on the last hop of the last segment.
+   - **EV = 0:** Standard SCION with EPIC L1 only on the last hop of the last segment.
+In standard SCION, an attacker that once observed or brute-forced the hop authenticators for some path can use them to send arbitrary traffic along this path.
+EPIC Version 0 solves this problem, which is particularly important for the security of hidden paths.
-   - EV = 1: EPIC L2
+   - **EV = 1:** Implements EPIC L2 (source authentication).
+Every
+     AS on the path can verify the authenticity of every EPIC Version 1 packet.
-   - EV = 2: *unused (may be used for EPIC L3 in the future)*
+   - **EV = 2:** *unused (may be used for EPIC L3 in the future)*
-   - EV = 3: *unused*
+   - **EV = 3:** *unused*

 Info Field
 ----------